LEAN-96/Logistic-Regression/README.md

   - The number of occurrences of each class (clicked and not clicked) in the test data.

 ### Summary
+In short, logistic regression helps to predict the probability of a user clicking on an ad based on their characteristics, allowing for informed decision-making and efficient ad targeting.
 The model shows robust performance across all metrics, effectively distinguishing between users who clicked on the ad and those who didn’t.

 By following these steps, users can fully replicate all experiments conducted in this machine learning project.